Williamite War in Ireland: 1688–1689: the North

-Prior to November 1688, James was so confident Ireland would remain loyal that he ordered 2,500 troops, or around 40% of the Irish army, transferred to England.
+Prior to November 1688, James was confident enough in Ireland's loyalty that he ordered 2,500 troops, or around 40% of the Irish army, transferred to England.
 This deprived Tyrconnell of vital trained personnel, while their presence led to near mutiny in several of James' most reliable English units.
 Many of the Irish rank and file were arrested after William's landing, and later sent to serve under Emperor Leopold in the Austrian–Ottoman War.

 Apparently shaken by the speed of James's fall, Tyrconnell opened negotiations with William, although this may have been a delaying tactic.
 His wife, Frances Talbot, was the elder sister of Sarah Churchill, whose husband Marlborough was a key member of the English military conspiracy against James.
 One of those transferred to England in September was Richard Hamilton, an Irish Catholic professional soldier.
-Confined in the Tower of London after James' flight, in January William sent him to negotiate with Tyrconnell: once back in Ireland, however, he was widely thought to have convinced Tyrconnell to abandon negotiations.
+Confined in the Tower of London after James' flight, in January William sent him to negotiate with Tyrconnell: once back in Ireland, however, he is thought to have convinced Tyrconnell to abandon negotiations.

 In January, Tyrconnell issued warrants for the recruitment of another 40,000 levies, almost entirely Catholic and organised along standard regimental lines.
 By spring 1689, the army theoretically had around 36,000 men, although experienced officers remained in short supply.
 Paying, equipping and training this number was impossible and many were organised as Rapparees or irregulars, largely beyond Tyrconnell's control.
 Despite assurances of protection, the easiest way to obtain supplies or money was to confiscate it from Protestants; many fled to the North or England, spreading "predictions of impending catastrophe".

 Fears grew as areas outside the towns became increasingly lawless, exacerbated when Dublin Castle ordered Protestant militia to be disarmed.
 This caused an exodus from the countryside; the population of Derry grew from 2,500 in December to over 30,000 by April.
 Doubts over the ability of Tyrconnell's regime to ensure law and order was not confined to Protestants; many Catholics also sought security abroad or in large towns.